Leskovdol

-Leskovdol (Лесковдол) is a mountainous village in Bulgaria situated in Golema mountain, part of the Balkan mountain range.
-It is located 45 kilometers north from Sofia and is part of the Svoge municipality.
-According to the 2011 census 114 people live in the settlement.
-Several places of interest are located nearby including the Seven Altars monastery, Izdremets peak and a section of the Kom–Emine long-distance footpath.
+Leskovdol (Лесковдол) is a mountainous village in Western Bulgaria situated in Golema mountain, part of the Balkan mountain range.
+It is located 45 kilometers north from Sofia within Svoge Municipality.
+According to the 2021 census the settlement has 65 inhabitants.
+Several places of interest are located nearby Leskovdol with Seven Altars monastery, Izdremets peak and a section of the Kom–Emine long-distance footpath being the main ones.